 When to take a rapid antigen test

 When you receive your tests, the package will display an expiration date, but the FDA has extended most of these beyond what may appear on the label.
 As mentioned above, you can use the agency’s database to check your tests’ actual expiration dates.
+This is especially important given the USPS has noted that some people may receive free COVID tests featuring a printed expiration date that has already passed.

 As long as your tests haven’t expired, the government recommends you take them if you begin having COVID symptoms like a fever, sore throat, runny nose, or loss of taste or smell; at least five days after you are in close contact with someone who has since tested positive for COVID; or before you gather with a group, especially if that group includes people at risk of severe disease or who aren’t up to date on their vaccinations (keep in mind that you may not know who’s at risk, either).